Vilsepi/stalker2-sunshine/README.md

 # stalker2-sunshine

-A tunable mod Stalker 2 to improve the always lousy weather.
+A tunable mod for Stalker 2 to improve the always lousy weather.

 This mod only modifies the following file: